yegor256/blog/shift-m/2017/2017-06-26-yakov-fain.md

 opinion, a manager doesn't have to be a former software developer.

-**Yegor**: Yeah, I've heard you were saying that in your presentation "My Manager Sucks".
+**Yegor**: Yeah, I've heard you were saying that in your presentation "My Manager Sucks."
 But you were saying that the manager should not be a programmer and it's a good thing if he or she is not a programmer, right?

 **Yakov**: I didn't say it's a good thing.
 I said it's not a